ywu39393/Autobin/README.md

     python train.py
     ```

-2. **On your own machine**:
+2. **On other machine**:
-    First, create the Conda environment using the provided `environment.yml` file, then activate it and run the training script:
+    Since the Conda environment is not pre-installed, you need to create the Conda environment using the provided `environment.yml` file, then activate it and run the training script:
     ```bash
     conda env create -f environment.yml
     conda activate autobin